Robust Symbol Level Precoding for Overlay Cognitive Radio Networks: Conclusion

 \section{Conclusion}

-In this paper, we have designed non-robust and robust SLP schemes for CR system with the goal of minimizing the transmission power and simultaneously ensuring the QoS of all users.
+In this paper, we have designed non-robust and robust SLP schemes for overlay CR systems with the goal of minimizing the transmission power and simultaneously ensuring the QoS of all users.
 Unlike traditional CR precoding techniques, we set the SM threshold in the interference constraints instead of using SINR or BER metrics in order to fully exploit constructive interference as much as possible.
 First, under the assumption of perfect CSI, we propose an SLP algorithm that performs significantly better than a prior CR-based SLP approach modified to address our overlay problem.
-In the proposed algorithm, not only the CUs but also the PUs benefit from the constructive interference..
-Then, using two different CSI error models, we derive two robust SLP methods, one based on a max-min optimization of the worst-case CSI error and the other on a probability-constraint problem using AQNM to approximate the impact of the CSI quantization.
-All of the proposed optimization problems result in a quadratic objective function with linear inequality constraints that can be efficiently solved..
+In the proposed algorithm, not only the CUs but also the PUs benefit from the constructive interference.
+Then, using two different CSI error models, we derive two robust SLP methods, one based on a max-min optimization of the worst-case CSI error and the other on a probability-constrained problem using AQNM to approximate the impact of the CSI quantization.
+All of the proposed optimization problems result in a quadratic objective function with linear inequality constraints that can be efficiently solved.
 Our numerical results demonstrate that our robust SLP schemes can deal with various types of CSI error and still maintain a high energy efficiency.
-For the stochastic CSI model, our robust SLP algorithm can maintain a lower BER at both the PUs and CUs.
 A key observation from our results is that, by enabling the PUs to exploit constructive interference as well as the CUs, the presence of the cognitive network can actually {\em improve} the PU network performance rather than degrade it.

-\subsection{Proof of Lemma \ref{primarylemma}}
+\subsection{Proof of Lemma \ref{coglemma}}

-From \cite{haqiqatnejad2020robust} we note that eliminating the (possible) correlation between the entries of $\mathbf{q}_{p,k}$ by applying a whitening transform can ease the difficulty of finding the desired approximation.
-In particular, we will apply the optimal whitening matrix from \cite{kessy2018optimalwhitening} in terms of mean-squared error, i.e.,
+From \cite{haqiqatnejad2020robust} we note that eliminating the (possible) correlation between the entries of $\mathbf{q}_{c,j}$ by applying a whitening transform can ease the difficulty of finding the desired approximation.
+In particular, we will apply the whitening matrix from \cite{kessy2018optimalwhitening} which is optimal in terms of mean-squared error, i.e., {